Studio for Electroacoustic Music

 Equipment and Usage

-With two individual studios and a recording space, the Studio for Electroacoustic Music offers acoustically optimised production facilities equipped with professional analogue and digital technology.
+With two individual studios and a recording room, the Studio for Electroacoustic Music offers acoustically optimised production facilities equipped with professional analogue and digital technology.

 A wooden-framed keyboard with an electronic synthesizer console